mariemmohamedshawky/ETL-UsingPython/README.md

 # ETL-UsingPython

-Extract data from JSON files,compare files' checksum and remove duplicated ones.
-Transform and clean the data and load it in CSV files.(Target Folder)
+Extract data from JSON files,compare files' checksum and remove duplicated ones, transform and clean the data and load it in CSV files.(Target Folder)